MusicDin/kubitect/docs/getting-started/getting-started.md

 The above configuration will instruct Kubitect to create a virtual network that uses `192.168.113.0/24` IP range.

-### Step 4.2 - Node template
+### Step 3.2 - Node template

-As mentioned earlier, the `nodeTemplate` subsection is used to define general properties of our nodes.
+The `nodeTemplate` subsection allows you to **define general properties for all nodes in the cluster**.

-Required properties are:
+While there are no required fields, there are several useful properties you may want to include.

++ `user`

-+ `user` - the name of the user that will be created on all virtual machines and will also be used for SSH.
+    This property specifies the name of the user that will be created on all virtual machines and used for SSH. (default: `k8s`)

-Besides the required properties, there are some potentially useful properties:
++ `os.distro`

-+ `os.distro` - defines the operating system for the nodes (currently ubuntu and debian are supported).
-By default, latest Ubuntu 22.04 release is used.
+    This property defines the operating system for the nodes.
+Currently, only Ubuntu and Debian are supported, and by default, the latest Ubuntu 22.04 release is used.

++ `ssh.addToKnownHosts`

-+ `ssh.addToKnownHosts` - if true, all virtual machines will be added to SSH known hosts.
-If you later destroy the cluster, these virtual machines will also be removed from the known hosts.
+    When this property is set to true, all nodes will be added to SSH known hosts.
+    If you later destroy the cluster, these nodes will also be removed from the known hosts.

++ `updateOnBoot`

-+ `updateOnBoot` - if true, all virtual machines are updated at the first boot.
+    This property determines whether virtual machines are updated at first boot

-Our `noteTemplate` subsection now looks like this:
+To illustrate, let's set these `nodeTemplate` properties in our configuration file:

 ```yaml title="kubitect.yaml"
 cluster: